 Entries on Grokikipedia are significantly longer than their counterparts on Wikipedia and rely more heavily on academic, government, and primary-source material.
 This includes sources that have been classified on the English-language Wikipedia as unreliable, of low reliability, or listed as unacceptable sources.
 Upon its launch, the encyclopedia included approximately 885,000 entries, and within 2.5 months, it expanded to an impressive 6,092,140 entries.
 Monthly traffic to the site is estimated at around three million visitors.
 As of today, the platform is available in English only, and there is no public information regarding future expansion into additional languages.
-However, the platform is constantly evolving and future expansion appears likely.
-While Grokipedia's long-term editorial practices and methodological stability have yet to be fully assessed its emergence sparked public controversy.
-Criticism has focused on factual errors, algorithmic bias, and the use of unreliable sources, as well as concerns about ideological bias associated with Musk's views.
+However, future expansion is likely.
+Its launch sparked public controversy due to claims of factual errors, algorithmic bias, and the use of unreliable sources, as well as criticism of ideological bias associated with Musk's views.